anshbhogal/hospital_management/README.md

 The Hospital Management System includes the following key features:

 *   **User Authentication & Authorization**: Secure registration and login for different user roles (Admin, Doctor, Patient) using JWT (JSON Web Tokens).
-*   **Role-Based Access Control (RBAC)**: Ensures users can only access features and data relevant to their assigned roles.
+*   **Role-Based Access Control (RBAC)**: Ensures users can only access features and data relevant to their assigned roles, with dynamic sidebar visibility and protected routes.
 *   **Patient Management**: CRUD (Create, Read, Update, Delete) operations for patient records, accessible by authorized personnel.
 *   **Doctor Management**: CRUD operations for doctor profiles, including specialization and contact details, primarily managed by administrators.
 *   **Appointment Scheduling**: Creation, viewing, updating, and cancellation of appointments for patients with doctors.
 *   **Medical Records Management**: Digital storage and management of patient medical histories, diagnoses, prescriptions, and lab results.
-*   **Billing & Payments**: Management of patient bills, tracking total amounts, payment statuses, and insurance claims.
+*   **Billing & Payments**: Management of patient bills, tracking total amounts, payment statuses, and insurance claims, including a real-time revenue dashboard for administrators.
-*   **Dashboard Views**: Role-specific dashboards providing quick overviews and access to relevant information for Admins, Doctors, and Patients.
+*   **Dashboard Views**: Role-specific dashboards providing quick overviews and access to relevant information for Admins, Doctors, and Patients, now with dynamic content and interactive navigation buttons.
 *   **Responsive User Interface**: A modern and intuitive web interface built with React.js, styled with Tailwind CSS, and utilizing Shadcn UI components.

 ## Tech Stack